Multivariate expansivity theory and Pierce-Birkhoff conjecture: Expansion in mixed and specified directions

-\begin{remark} It is important to notice that Theorem \ref{general inequality} is a generalization of the usual integral inequality for bounded functions $h$; in particular, polynomials.
-That is to say, if we take $\bigg(\sum \limits_{j=1}^{n}g^2_j\bigg)=h^2$ then and the result is the usual integral inequality with $h$ now on the finite supports $[a_1,b_1], [a_2,b_2],\ldots,[a_l,b_l]$.
-Next we obtain an inequality relating the minimum gap between the limits of integration to their corresponding $l$-th fold integration of the function. \end{remark}
+It is important to note that Theorem \ref{general inequality} is a generalization of the usual integral inequality for bounded functions $h$; in particular, polynomials.
+That is, if we take $\bigg(\sum \limits_{j=1}^{n}g^2_j\bigg)=h^2$, then

+and the result is the usual integral inequality with $h$ now on the finite supports $[a_1,b_1], [a_2,b_2],\ldots,[a_l,b_l]$.
+We deduce an inequality relating the minimum gap between the limits of integration to their corresponding $l$-th fold integration of the function.